Arkham/juliu.is/content/blog/permutate-parsers/index.md

 representation.

 One way to store the fields is to insert them into a hash.
-First of all, I want to use a data type to represent the keys of the hash.
+First of all, I want to use a custom data type to represent the keys of the hash.
 Why is that?
-I really don't want to be making typos later when comparing `"ecl"` with `"elc"`.
+I really don't want to be making typos later when comparing raw strings like `"ecl"` and `"elc"`.
 I'll use a `HashMap` from the `Data.HashMap.Strict` module:

 ```haskell
 import qualified Data.HashMap.Strict as HM